-Insight March 25, 2020 Lisa Sacchetti
+Insight September 29, 2025 Lisa Sacchetti

 How Can You Reduce Risk in the Hiring Process?
-Implement Behavioral Based Interviewing
+Implement Behavioral-Based Interviewing

 1. To confirm facts listed in a candidate’s resume